FROM ADAM TO CHRIST

 Actually, in one way of looking at it, we never did see Jesus while He was on the earth.
 What Jesus thought, what He said, what He did, came from another Person—from the Father.

-"The Father who lives in Me—He does the works."
+“The Father who dwells in Me does the works.”
 This is what it means to have God live in us.

 As we consider the Lord Jesus we envision perfect Character.
 We also notice a total lack of worldliness, lust, and self-exaltation.
 The driving Force of the Lord Jesus is the Father—God.
 The adamic personality indeed must die before it is willing to think, speak, and act only in the Life and guidance of the Lord.
 But such a conversion of life force is an essential aspect of our possession of the land of promise toward which we are traveling.

 Three Destructive Influences